 We need to massively increase seed supply if we are to meet large-scale restoration goals.
 Many groups do not see seed availability as a bottleneck.
 I say, “Not yet.”
-Seed strategy sets everything else in motion for a project; results of early decisions about seed can show up years later in plant survival rates---for better or worse.
+Seed strategy sets everything else in motion for a project; the results of early decisions about seed can show up years later in plant survival rates — for better or worse.

 The first component of good seed strategy is diversity.
 Resilient restoration relies on species diversity, which starts with collecting and storing seed from a range of species.
 Most teams lack the botanical expertise, project management experience, supplies, and equipment to succeed.